How To Run a Business While Kids are Running Around

 Welcome to my world!
-You’re now home, with your kiddos all day, you’re in charge of their education, and you’re working from home.
+You’re now home, with your kiddos all day, you’re in charge of their time/fun/activities/meals/desires, and you’re working from home.
 Some of you are pulling your hair out and wondering if it’ll ever grow back.
 Some of you have considered taking up stock in wine.
 Others have found VERY cool hiding places in your house to “escape” for a few minutes/hours (please share your spots… please).
 BUT what maybe some haven’t quite figured out is “How To Run a Business While Kids are Running Around”.

 With the kid running around all the time it begs the question: How To Run a Business While Kids are Running Around.
 Below we’ll talk about some things you can do to help feel in control of all the situations happening around you.